-Is it true you can’t open the windows in a Passivhaus?
+Is it true you can’t open the windows in a Passive House?

-No, it’s not true.
-In summer, a Passivhaus needs to have openable windows, to release any heat that’s accumulated during the day.
-In winter, it’s still possible to open the windows but, depending on where the house is sited, the air might feel fresher inside than out, so residents prefer to keep them shut.
+We’re pleased to say that, no, this isn’t true.
+During the summer, a Passive House needs to have windows that can open, to release any heat that’s built up during the day.
+In the winter, it’s still possible to open the windows – but depending on the location, the air might feel fresher inside than out, so you may prefer to keep them shut.